 The Company complies with the mandatory Secretarial Standards issued by the Instituteof Company Secretaries of India.

 SOCIAL ENVIRONMENTAL AND ECONOMIC RESPONSIBILITIES AND BUSINESS RESPONSIBILITY REPORT

-As stipulated under the Listing Regulations the Business Responsibility Reportdescribing the initiatives taken by the Company from the environmental social andgovernance perspective is attached as partof the Annual Report.
+As stipulated under the SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 the Business Responsibility Report describing the initiatives taken bythe Company from the environmental social and governance perspective is attached as partof the Annual Report

-TRANSACTIONS WITH RELATED PARTIES
+TRANSACTION WITH RELATED PARTIES

-The Company during the Financial Year entered into contracts or arrangements withrelated parties which were in the ordinary course of business and on an arms lengthbasis.
-These transactions are not falling under the provisions of Section 188(1) of theAct.
+During the Financial Year the Company has entered into contracts or arrangements withrelated parties which were in the ordinary course of business and on an arms lengthbasis.

-Information on transactions with related parties are provided in Annexure F in FormAOC-2 in accordance with Section 134(3) of the Act and Rule 8(2) of theCompanies (Accounts) Rules 2014).
+The required information on transactions with related parties are provided in AnnexureF in Form AOC-2 in accordance with Section 134(3) of the Act and Rule 8(2) of theCompanies (Accounts) Rules 2014.

 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS